code402/datasette-lambda/README.md

 ```

 Some Datasette flags are supported:

 - `--config key:value`, to set [config options](https://datasette.readthedocs.io/en/stable/config.html)
 - `--cors`, to enable `Access-Control-Allow-Origin: *` headers on responses
 - `--metadata <metadata.json>`, to provide [metadata](https://datasette.readthedocs.io/en/stable/metadata.html)

+And some non-Datasette flags are supported:

+- `--domain example.com` or `--domain subdomain.example.com`, if `example.com` is a hosted zone in Route 53
+  - register a `CNAME` record that points to the CloudFront distribution
+  - register an SSL certificate for the domain (you'll have to ack a confirmation email from Amazon)
+  - associate that certificate to the CloudFront distribution

 A CloudFormation stack will be created (or updated) with an S3 bucket.